TUkan74/3D-Cube/README.md

 - Open the solution in Visual Studio.
 - Build the solution by navigating to `Build > Build Solution`.
 - Run the application by pressing `F5` or navigating to `Debug > Start Debugging`.

-## Contributing

-Contributions to this project are welcome.
-Please consider forking the repository and submitting a pull request with your enhancements or fixes.